Sunday, May 20, 2012

 By faith we know God answers our prayers and that God is truly present when we meet together.

-He can (and does) speak even when the speaker is off track, when the worship leader is out of tune, when the reader keeps faltering, when the prayer is silent, when the worshippers are few, and even when things get a bit old fashioned.
+He can (and does) speak even when the speaker is off track, when the worship leader is out of tune, when the reader keeps faltering, when the prayer is silent, when the worshipers are few, and even when things get a bit old fashioned.

 But am I ready to listen????